knoldus/cypress.io/CYPRESS-NAVIGATION/cypress/README.md

 # Navigate back and forward in the browser

-This template consist that how to navigate backward and forward in the broswer in cypress. for that we use 'go' command to navigate.
+This template consist that how to navigate backward and forward in the broswer in cypress.Cypress provide a feature to navigate backward and forward by using "cy.go" command.

 ## ## Steps for execution